tajmone/purebasic-archives/README.md

 A record of the milestones of this repository history (reversed order).

+-   `2016/11/30` — Now GFM (GitHub Flavored Markdown) is the default standard for markdown documents and cleanup operations performed via the repo-maintaiance tools.
 -   `2016/11/26`
     -   Added [**PBHGEN v5.42**](./pb-development/pb-ide/tools/pbhgen/) by Henry de Jongh: PB-IDE Tool for auto-generating header files (`*.pbi`).
     -   Started creating the [Wiki](https://github.com/tajmone/purebasic-archives/wiki).